-One of the activities during Dylan’s Pirate Birthday Party last month was creating Cork Boats.
+One of the activities during my son’s Pirate Birthday Party last month was creating Cork Boats.
 They were very easy to do and a lot of fun.
 Here’s how to create your own:

 - corks (ours were purchased from The Scrap Exchange)